 American National Standard

-Approval of an American National Standard requires verification by ANSI that the requirements for due process, consensus, and other criteria for approval have been met by the standards developer.
+Approval of an American National Standard requires verification by the American National Standards Institute (ANSI) that the requirements for due process, consensus, and other criteria for approval have been met by the standards developer.

 Consensus is established when, in the judgement of the ANSI Board of Standards Review, substantial agreement has been reached by directly and materially affected interests.
 Substantial agreement means much more than a simple majority, but not necessarily unanimity.
 Consensus requires that all views and objections be considered, and that a concerted effort be made toward their resolution.